65-year-old man in grave condition after being struck by hit-and-run driver in South L.A., police say

 The victim has not yet been identified.

-Anyone with information about this collision is asked to contact South Traffic Division Detective Moreno or Detective Flannery at 323-421-2500.
+A $25,000 reward has been offered in the case.
+Anyone with information about the collision is asked to contact Detective Moreno or Detective Flannery of the LAPD's South Traffic Division at (323) 421-2500.

 65-year-old man in grave condition after being struck by hit-and-run driver in South L.A., police say